(239) 344-8959

 International Health Certificate

-If you’re coming from the US mainland, use these forms:
+If you’re coming from the US mainland, these certificates much be used:

-If you’re coming from Hawaii or Guam, use these forms:
+If you’re coming from Hawaii or Guam, these certificates must be used:

 What Are the Pet Restrictions for New Zealand?